mwakerman/kanbanist/README.md

 		</a>
 	</div>
 	<div style="padding-left: 8px;">
-		supports Kanbanist by providing free access to it's range of cross-browser testing tools.
+		BrowserStack supports Kanbanist by providing free access to it's range of cross-browser testing tools.
 	</div>
 </div>

 ## Known Issues

-- As described in [Issue 9](https://github.com/mwakerman/kanbanist/issues/9), the drag-and-drop functionality is visually buggy (offset) and not working at all in Safari.
+- As described in [Issue 74](https://github.com/mwakerman/kanbanist/issues/74), you cannot scroll the board by dragging a task to the edge as is possible in Trello.
+This is an issue with the underlying drag-and-drop library: the (otherwise excellent) [`react-beautiful-dnd`](https://github.com/atlassian/react-beautiful-dnd).

 ## Development